 The commander and chief has a fiduciary responsibility to all military members on active duty and all veterans who served honorably.
 The man who holds the office of president of the United States of America has no idea how to fulfill his duties required of him by the constitution.
 He is a existential threat to the country and the world.

 For your consideration.

 “Why should anyone feel compelled to be subservient to a benevolent benefactor?

-Put another way, what kind of mind demands to be worshipped for doing what came naturally?”
+Put another way, what kind of mind demands to be worshiped for doing what came naturally?”